Market structure basics

 - Is the trendline aligned with meaningful pivots?

-- Did price confirm the break with follow-through?
+- Did price confirm the break with follow-through or retest behavior?

 Disclaimer: Educational content only.
 Not financial advice.